Remote Release

 While I love analog photography, I do not enjoy equipment that is missing essential features!
 Perhaps the most trying limitation of any purely mechanical camera is the lack of a remote release.

 If you're using a camera built in between 1990 and 2000 there is a good chance it has a built-in self timer.
-I wish manufactures of high-end view cameras had competed to make the elegant self-timer to bundle with their gear.
-(Please write me if you are aware of an old mechanical self-timer that functions smoothly and reliably.)
+I wish manufactures of high-end view cameras had spent the time to make an elegant self-timer to bundle with their camera bodies.

 Remote Control

-As far as I know infrared remotes were only ever available on Canon and Nikon 35mm cameras, and these would time out if you waited too long to take the photo.
-(Fail!)
+As far as I know infrared remotes were only ever available on Canon and Nikon 35mm cameras.
+These would time out if you waited too long to take the photo, which is limited their use in some cases.

 Air Bulbs